Bartozzz/bartozzz.github.io/content/blog/ultimate-gatsby-seo-guide/how-to-create-a-sitemap.md

 The `gatsby-plugin-sitemap` simplifies this process, allowing you to focus on creating compelling content while ensuring that search engines can easily discover and index your pages.

-By following these steps and customizing your sitemap, you can increase visibility, and ultimately optimize your website's performance.
+By following these steps and customizing your sitemap, you can increase visibility, and ultimately optimize your website’s performance.